sajjalf23/Pac-Man-Game-Maze-/README.md

 - Lives System: Pac-Man starts with 3 lives and loses one upon collision with a ghost (unless powered up).

 - Interactive Gameplay: Use directional inputs (up, down, left, right) to navigate the maze.

+Version 2 : contains 2D display and pygame technology is used.